UPDATED January 2018

 I would say that if you could build 5-10 quality links a month during this period, then your site should start to look good by the end of month 3.

-After you have one or two Hoth links, go ahead and get the Rank Guardian service.
-Tim and Mike are very hands on and will deliver you fantastic results.
+After you have one or two Hoth links, go ahead and use our Links service.
+Zach is very hands on and will deliver you great results.

 I would also recommend you to consider buying some PBN links from Jon Haver at Lightning Rank.
 The 5 bolt package is the best on a monthly basis.